20 Super Facts About the New England Patriots

 Vladimir Putin: jewelry thief?
 Kraft claims that, while visiting Russia, he had to bid one of his championship rings “dasvidanya.”
 Allegedly, President Putin had asked to hold it, remarking “I could kill someone with this ring.”
 Kraft complied, at which point the statesman pocketed the keepsake and left.
 Kraft later said it was a gift.
 Putin curiously said he has no memory of the event.
 “You know, I do not remember either Mr. Kraft or the ring," he told AFP.
 "They handed out some sorts of souvenirs."

 19. GAME OF THRONES AUTHOR GEORGE R.R.
-MARTIN HAS LIKENED THE TEAM TO THE LANNISTERS.
+MARTIN HAS COMPARED THEM TO ONE OF WESTEROS'S GREAT HOUSE.

-Game of Thrones creator and Giants/Jets fan George R.R.
-Martin has said that, in his mind, the Patriots are the NFL’s Lannisters.
+The novelist and Giants/Jets fan says that, in his mind, the Patriots are the NFL’s Lannisters.

-20. BILL BELICHICK RENAMED HIS BOAT AFTER THE 2015 SUPER BOWL.
+20. BILL BELICHICK BOUGHT A NEW BOAT AFTER WINNING SUPER BOWL XLIX.

 The Patriot Way: The History of the New England Patriots